Atomic structure of nanosystems from first-principles simulations and microscopy experiments (AS-SIMEX 2026)

 The workshop will take place on a board of a ferry going from Helsinki to Stockholm via Aland and back.

-The workshop will start at 11:00 am on Tuesday the 28th of May, and we will work till 7.30 pm (with ca 2 hour break to see the departure, Helsinki archipelago and the Suomenlinna fortress).
+The workshop will start at 11:00 am on Monday the 1st of June, and we will work till 7.30 pm (with ca 2 hour break to see the departure, Helsinki archipelago and the Suomenlinna fortress).
 Next morning (the ferry arrives in Stockholm at 10:00 am) can be used for discussions, which can take place in Stockholm downtown (a short metro ride from the harbour where the ferry docks).

-The presentations will continue again on Wednesday at about 2 pm, and they will last until 7:30 pm.
-After returning to Helsinki on the 30th of May, we remain on board of the ferry till 2 pm, and the presentations will continue from 9 am on till 1 pm ending with a lunch.
+The presentations will continue again on Tuesday at about 2 pm, and they will last until 7:30 pm.
+After returning to Helsinki on the 3rd of June, we remain on board of the ferry till 2 pm, and the presentations will continue from 9 am on till 1 pm ending with a lunch.

-If you cannot arrive in Helsinki early enough on the 28th of May, we recommend that the you come on the 27th of May and spend the night in Helsinki (on your own costs).
+If you cannot arrive in Helsinki early enough on the 1st of June, we recommend that the you come on the 31st of May and spend the night in Helsinki (on your own costs).

 Travel